-- (d) Motion to Withdraw Funds.
+- (1) The custodian is authorized and directed to deduct from all deposited CRIS funds (excluding DOF funds) a fee, as stated on the Court's Miscellaneous Fee Schedule.
+This fee is for the management of investments in the CRIS. - (2) The custodian is authorized and directed to deduct from all deposited DOF funds a fee, as stated on the Court's Miscellaneous Fee Schedule.
+This fee is for the management of investments and tax administration in the DOF.
+The custodian is further authorized and directed to withhold and pay federal taxes due on behalf of the DOF. - (3) The applicable CRIS or DOF fees must be deducted by the custodian from interest earnings before a pro rata distribution is made to court cases. - (de) Motion to Withdraw Funds.
 In order to withdraw deposited funds, a motion for disbursement of invested registry funds and a proposed order must be filed with the court.
-The proposed order for disbursement of invested registry funds must include the name and address of the payee(s) in addition to the total amount of the principal and interest (if the interest is not known, the order may read "plus interest") that will be disbursed to each payee. - (e) Order for Payment.
-After entry of an order for disbursement, the parties to whom funds are to be disbursed must provide to the financial deputy their tax identification numbers or social security numbers and complete any forms required by the Internal Revenue Service for the reporting of earned interest.
-Disbursements may not be made until this information and the required Internal Revenue Service forms are submitted to the financial deputy. - (f) Deduction of Fees.
+The proposed order for disbursement of invested registry funds must include the name and address of the payee in addition to the total amount of the principal and interest (if the interest is not known, the order may read "plus interest") that will be disbursed to each payee. - (e f) Order for Payment.
+After entry of an order for disbursement, the parties to whom funds are to be disbursed must provide to the financial deputy clerk their tax identification numbers or social security numbers and complete any forms required by the Internal Revenue Service for the reporting of earned interest.
+Disbursements may not be made until this information and the required Internal Revenue Service forms are submitted to the financial deputy clerk. - (f g) Deduction of Fees.
 The custodian is authorized and directed to deduct the investment services fee for the management of investments in CRIS and the registry fee for maintaining accounts deposited with the court.
 The investment services fee is assessed from interest earnings to the pool according to the Court's Miscellaneous Fee Schedule and is to be assessed before a pro rata distribution of earnings to court cases.
 The registry fee is assessed by the custodian from each case's pro rata distribution of the earnings and is to be determined on the basis of the rates published by the Director of the Administrative Office of the United States Courts as approved by the Judicial Conference of the United States.